Cryptix720/HUDINX/README.md

 * Zope Interface

-See Wiki for some installation instructions.
+Create Wiki for some installation instructions!

 ## How to install it?